stanley-gu/standardsCh/chapter.md

 While the MIRIAM guidelines promote the inclusion of many crucial pieces of information within a computational model, it is vague about the advanced numerical algorithms and modeling workflows that are used in a modern computational setting.
-Without this information on the original simulations in the model context were performed, reproducibility of the model results is still uncertain.
+Without this information on the model context in which the original simulations were performed, reproducibility of the model results is still ambiguous.
 Thus, the Minimum Information About a Simulation Experiment (MIASE) guidelines [@waltemath2011minimum] describe the minimal set of information that a model description must provide regarding the implementation of its simulation.
 This includes the list of models that were used, any